Short on time? Here’s the best antivirus for overall internet security in 2023:

 - Sandboxing.
 A sandbox is an artificial virtual environment — any files running in a sandbox can’t affect system files outside the sandbox.
 Any changes that a piece of malware tries to make disappear the moment the sandbox is closed down. iOS apps are all sandboxed, which limits the flexibility of the OS, but it also makes iPhones very difficult to hack.

 Why do antivirus programs come with so many extra features?

+There’s more to online safety than just keeping your device safe from malware.
 Keeping your online activity, passwords, cloud storage, and financial information secure is just as important as avoiding malware infections.
-Just because your computer is safe from malware doesn’t mean that you’re safe online.
 That’s why antivirus programs offer additional internet security features such as:

 - Firewalls — to monitor network traffic and prevent invasive processes from entering into a network.